Apple shares rise on strong quarterly sales in run-up to CEO change

 Even though Apple's margins for the January-March quarter and its fiscal third-quarter forecast were above Wall Street estimates, outgoing CEO Tim Cook warned that higher memory costs would increasingly weigh on the business from June.

-Limited supply of the advanced processors for iPhone have already hampered Apple's ability to capitalize on strong demand.
-The chips are made by Taiwan's TSMC, the leading producer of AI processors.
+Limited supply of the advanced processors for iPhone have already hampered Apple's ability to capitalise on strong demand.
+The chips are made by Taiwan's TSMC 2330.TW, the leading producer of AI processors.

 Analysts say Apple's clout with long-time suppliers could position it better than rivals in securing memory chips but it might have to raise prices later this year.